yiannis-spyridakis/cordova-plugin-fcm-with-dependecy-updated/README.md

 })
 ```

-:warning: Without this request, the Application won't receive any notification on iOS!
+:warning: Without this request, the application won't receive any notification on iOS or Android 13+ (notifications are turned off by default)!

-:warning: The user will only have its permition required once, after that time, this call will only return if the permission was given that time.
+On iOS, the user will only have its permission required once, after that time, this call will only return if the permission was given that time.
+On Android, your app has complete control over when the permission dialog is displayed.
+Use this opportunity to explain to users why the app needs this permission, encouraging them to grant it.
+See [best practices](https://developer.android.com/develop/ui/views/notifications/notification-permission#wait-to-show-prompt).

 ##### FCM.subscribeToTopic()